 Rifle Range Nature Park

-Due to open in 2020, it will cover 67 hectares at the southern end of the Bukit Timah Nature Reserve.
-Among the plans for the park are hiking trails with various degrees of difficulty and a sky garden with an elevated walkway.
+This new park will cover 67 hectares at the southern end of the Bukit Timah Nature Reserve.
+Among the plans for the green space are hiking trails with various degrees of difficulty and a sky garden with an elevated walkway.